DmitryGaravsky/FastAccessors/README.md

 ﻿# FastAccessors
 Fast Accessors Library for .Net.
-Allows you to access any members of your .Net classes as fast as you want.
+Allows you to access any fields of your .Net classes as fast as you want.

 ## Usage